 The Leader chairs the Council’s Cabinet meeting and is accountable for proposing and directing the overall strategy, budget and policy arrangements of the Council.

-The Leader of the Council is Councillor Jean Stretton who is elected by all members of the Council at the annual Council meeting.
+The Leader of the Council is Councillor Arooj Shah who is elected by all members of the Council at the annual Council meeting.

 It is the responsibility of the Leader to ‘lead the Council’, build a vision for the district and represent Oldham at regional and national events.